herrsmitty8128/CsvFileMultiplexer/README.md

 ### **Installation**

-To use CsvFileMultiplexer in your code simply include CsvFileMultiplexer.py in the appropriate subdirectory of your project.
+To use CsvFileMultiplexer in your code, simply include CsvFileMultiplexer.py in the appropriate subdirectory of your project.
 Then include the appropriate *import CsvFileMultiplexer.py* statement in your code file(s).

 ### **Sample Code and Usage**